Shah Rukh Khan: Parents

+Early life

+Khan was born as Shahrukh Khan on 2 November 1965 into a Muslim family in New Delhi.
+He spent the first five years of his life in Mangalore, where his maternal grandfather, Iftikhar Ahmed, served as chief engineer of the port in the 1960s.
+Khan has described himself on Twitter as "half Hyderabadi (mother), half Pathan (father), and some Kashmiri (grandmother)".

 Khan grew up in the Rajendra Nagar neighbourhood of New Delhi.
 His father had several business ventures including a restaurant, and the family lived a middle-class life in rented apartments.
 Khan attended St. Columba's School in central Delhi where he excelled in his studies and in sports such as hockey and football, and received the school's highest award, the Sword of Honour.
-Initially Khan aspired to pursue a career in sports, however owing to a shoulder injury in his early years meant that he could no longer play.
+Initially Khan aspired to pursue a career in sports, however a shoulder injury in his early years meant that he could no longer play.
 Instead, in his youth, he acted in stage plays and received praise for his imitations of Bollywood actors, of which his favourites were Dilip Kumar, Amitabh Bachchan, and Mumtaz.
 One of his childhood friends and acting partners was Amrita Singh, who became a Bollywood actress.
-Khan enrolled at Hansraj College (1985–88) to earn his bachelor's degree in economics, but spent much of his time at Delhi's Theatre Action Group (TAG), where he studied acting under the mentorship of theatre director Barry John.
-After Hansraj, he began studying for a master's degree in mass communication at Jamia Millia Islamia, but left to pursue his acting career.
+Khan enrolled at University of Delhi’s Hansraj College (1985–88) to earn his bachelor's degree in economics, but spent much of his time at Delhi's Theatre Action Group (TAG), where he studied acting under the mentorship of theatre director Barry John.
+After graduating from Hansraj, he cleared the entrance exam for the Indian Institute of Technology (IIT), as his mother insisted that he attempt an engineering exam.
+Khan then began studying for a master's degree in mass communication at Jamia Millia Islamia, but left to pursue his acting career.
+At Jamia, future filmmaker Kabir Khan was his junior, and he would use Shah Rukh’s notes for study.
 He also attended the National School of Drama in Delhi during his early career in Bollywood.

 His father died of cancer in 1981, and his mother died in 1991 from complications of diabetes.
 After the death of their parents, his older sister, Shahnaz Lalarukh (born 1960) fell into a depressed state and Khan took on the responsibility of caring for her.
 Shahnaz continues to live with her brother and his family in their Mumbai mansion.

-Although Khan was given the birth name Shahrukh Khan, he prefers his name to be written as Shah Rukh Khan, and is commonly referred to by the initialism SRK.
-He married Gauri Chibber, a Punjabi Hindu, in a traditional Hindu wedding ceremony on 25 October 1991, after a six-year courtship.
-They have a son Aryan (born 1997) and a daughter Suhana (born 2000).
-In 2013, they became parents of a third child, a son named AbRam, who was born through a surrogate mother.
-Both his elder children have expressed interest in entering the entertainment industry; Khan has stated that Aryan, who studied filmmaking at the USC School of Cinematic Arts in California, aspires to become a writer-director, while Suhana, who served as assistant director for Khan's film Zero (2018), is studying drama and acting at NYU's Tisch School of the Arts for higher education.
-Suhana made her acting debut in November 2019, in a short film titled "The Grey Part of Blue."
-According to Khan, while he strongly believes in Islam, he also values his wife's religion.
-His children follow both religions; at his home the Qur'an is situated next to the murti of Hindu deities.